-As a matter of fact, Robert Smithson reinterpreted the historical discourse by proposing a new paradigm of artwork outside of an art institution.
+As a matter of fact, Smithson reinterpreted the historical discourse by proposing a new paradigm of artwork outside of an art institution.
 The sequences shot from a helicopter was an effect of his desire to recapitulate the scale of the jetty aimed to achieve the impression of the artwork outside the categories of time and place.

-Robert Smithson, Spiral Jetty 1970, Utah
+Robert Smithson, Spiral Jetty 1970, Great Salt Lake Utah

-The Legacy of a Pioneering Land Art Intervention
+The Legacy of a Pioneering Land Art Intervention in Utah

-Robert Smithson gave several ambiguous statements concerning entropy and his intent for the work to mimic earthly attributes so that the elements of the work are left to dissolve naturally which makes preservation process very complicated.
+Robert Smithson gave several ambiguous statements concerning entropy and his intent for the work to mimic earthly attributes so that the elements are left to dissolve naturally which makes preservation process very complicated.
 Whichever is the fate of the Spiral Jetty, this particular land art intervention or sculpture has definitely marked the beginning of a new era and launched an entirely new perception of the function and the meaning of an artwork.